How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 pest control prices

 Before we go any further, it’s a good idea to take a moment to look at single vs. repeat visits.
-Businesses and homeowners alike may wish to have periodic inspections, which can prove cheaper in the long run compared to scheduling one visit at a time.
-These visits tend to include basic preventative treatments.
+Businesses and homeowners alike may wish to have periodic inspections.
+These can prove cheaper in the long run compared to scheduling one visit at a time.
+Periodic visits tend to include basic preventative treatments.

 The following are the most common visit frequencies and what they’ll likely cost (based on a 3,000-square foot home):